ij-build/ij/docs/tasks.md

 | extends |          | ''      | The name of the task this task extends (if any). |
 | type    |          | run     | The type of task.
 May also be one of `build`, `push`, `remove`, or `plan`. |

 See the section on [extending a task](https://github.com/efritz/ij/blob/master/docs/extend.md#user-content-extending-a-task) about the semantics of the `extends` property.
-It may be of note that the `extends` property does **not** support environment substitution.
+It may be of note that the `extends` property does **not** support environment expansion.

 ## Run Task